caldav/snappy-dev-website/src/versioned/guides-and-reference/release/basic-usage/install-a-package.md

 # Install your first snap package!

-It is now time to transform your Snappy Ubuntu Core [[RELEASE_VERSION]] system in an awesome arcade game machine!
+It is now time to transform your Snappy Ubuntu Core system in an awesome arcade game machine!
 You can easily install any snap through the webdm store UI.

 > If you retrieved the ip in the previous step, replace **webdm.local** by the **ip address** you noted before.